 Bottom line: as the owner (guardian?) of way too many ballet flats, I am really excited by these shoes which are very comfortable and have just enough details to feel special but are still neutral enough to go with almost anything!

-If you want to check them out, you can use this referral link, and we both get $20 off!
+If you want to check them out, you can use this referral code and we both get $20 off!

 Update: A few months later, these are still my favorite shoes.
 So cute and soooo comfortable.
 I’ve washed them twice, and they look like new.
 The tip I wanted to add was that I did start wearing them with odor-fighting insoles, because the original insoles just didn’t stay fresh for me, and I would have had to wash them every other week – you could do that, too, and I noticed they sell extra insoles, presumably for this reason… anyway, that’s the full story.
 I still love these shoes and am planning to spoil myself with my third pair soon…